 The Post-Baccalaureate Certificate is a one-year program that offers intensive studio art study and practice, closely advised and supported by SMFA faculty.
 The program is ideal for students who have completed a bachelor's degree and want to immerse themselves in rigorous studio art-making.
 Whether you have recently graduated or are changing careers, the Post-Baccalaureate Certificate also provides excellent preparation for graduate study in art or for professional practice as an artist.

 Students may apply for fall enrollment.
-A full list of the application requirements for Master of Fine Arts and Studio Art Post-baccalaureate students are available on the Tufts Graduate site, but students should be aware of specific requirements for these programs.
+A full list of the application requirements for Master of Fine Arts and Studio Art Post-baccalaureate students are available on the Office of Graduate Admissions' website, but students should be aware of specific requirements for these programs.

 The application deadline for the MFA program is January 15th; admission is available on a space available basis after the deadline.
 The application deadline for the Studio Art Post-bac program is June 1st for international applicants, and August 1st for domestic applicants.